Common Questions about Tibet Travel Permit

-10. Besides Tibet Travel Permit, what else permits are required to tour Tibet?
+9. Besides Tibet Travel Permit, What Else Permits are Required to Tour Tibet?

-For example, in additional to Tibet Permit, you need Alien’s Travel Permit to visit Everest Base Camp.
-Alien’s Travel Permit, Military Travel Permit and Foreign Affair Permit are all together required to make it to Mount Kailash, etc.
+For example, in additional to Tibet Permit, you need Aliens’ Travel Permit to visit Everest Base Camp.
+If you visit Mount Kailash, you will further need Military Travel Permit and Foreign Affair Permit.

 But, no worries!
 Our Tibetan guide will help you prepare all the necessary travel documents before you hit the road.
 Usually, after your arrival in Lhasa, our guide will ask you for the passport and Tibet Travel Permit, to apply for these documents.